 1. Learn about ways to improve your accessibility.

-2. Be listed on the online RHFAC Registry as an accessible building or site.
+2. Be listed on the online RHFAC Registry as an accessible site.

 Organization owners will have the option to be listed on our online RHFAC Registry, hosted by CSA Group, which digitally showcases your commitment to accessibility for all.